Instructor: Denise Fenzi

 If you have a dog who is sensitive to space and pressure, who struggles to work at a distance, or who is intimidated by his fellow canines, this class is for you!
 We'll focus on making our pint-size partners more comfortable.
 While this class will teach you relatively few specific obedience or agility skills, it WILL provide a range of foundation skills, exercises, and modifications to allow you to progress more rapidly when you do start to introduce the specifics of your sport.

-This class is being offered as a "retired" class.
+This class is being offered as a "self study" class.

 For answers to commonly asked questions see our FAQ page.